 When I first adopted my Border Collie Barley, he ducked away from petting.
 He wasn’t abused or shy – but he was hand-shy.
 He didn’t like petting and seemed to dislike being touched in general.

-He approached people with a wagging tail, then shoved a toy in their hands to stop them from touching him.
+He approached people with a wagging tail, then shoved a toy in their hands to stop them from touching him, sometimes ducking out of reach if they tried to touch him.
 “No,” he seemed to say, “We’re going to play my way.”

 I was bummed that my new dog didn’t seem to like being touched, but he was perfect in every other way.
 He was optimistic, outgoing, smart as a whip and enthusiastic about work.